Table of Contents

 Tip #5: Opt for Natural Remedies

 There are natural remedies that can be very helpful against severe period pain and these include the following:

-Tip #6: Consult your Physician
+Tip #6: Consult Your Physician

-In case none of these provide relief against period pain, it would be best to consult your physician for help.
+If none of these provide relief against period pain, it would be best to consult your physician for help.
 This should be done especially if the pain hampers your regular activities.

 All these tips can be beneficial against period pain.
 However, your physician’s help will be necessary if the pain becomes unbearable, as this could indicate an underlying gynecological condition, which might require immediate medical intervention.